cis-ds/course-site/content/notes/program/style-guide/index.md

 {{< youtube Qa7icmqgsow>}}

 That makes much more sense.
 Adhering to standard rules of style make the text more legible and interpretable.
-This is what we should aim for when writing programs in R.^[And for that matter, in any other programming language as well.
-Note however that these style rules are specific to R; other languages by necessity may use different rules and conventions.]
+This is what we should aim for when writing programs in R.[^styler]

 ## Style guide